blair-aitken/AARC_lane_detection/README.md

 ### Tracking lane lines across the entire video

-This detection process is applied to each frame of the video one-by-one, allowing accurate tracking of lane positions across the entire duration of the footage.
+This detection process is applied to each frame of the video one-by-one, allowing accurate tracking of lane positions across the entire duration of the video.

 Lane position is measured relative to a defined reference point (i.e., the edge of the wheel) directly vertically to the closest detected lane line, ensuring measurements are taken from a consistent position in each frame.
 These measurements are initially captured in pixels and later converted to centimeters, providing accurate real-world distance measurements.